Learning to Downsample for Segmentation of Ultra-High Resolution Images

-Also we apply batch size per gpu node of 1 because of the varying downsampled size of each image.

-The prostate biopsies of PCa-Histo dataset are collected of 122 patients collected between 2010 and 2011.
+The prostate biopsies of the PCa-Histo dataset are collected from 122 patients.
 The identity of the patients is completely removed, and the dataset is used for research.
-The biopsies are a mixture of template and TRUS biopsies depending on where the tumour was located in the patient’s prostate (UCLH uses multiparametric MRI to first locate the tumour before the biopsy).
-The biopsy cores were sliced, mounted on glass slides, and stained with H\&E. From these, one slice of each of 220 cores were digitised using a Leica SCN400 slide scanner.
+The biopsy cores were sliced, mounted on glass slides, and stained with H\&E. From these, one slice of each of 220 cores was digitised using a Leica SCN400 slide scanner.
 The biopsies were digitised at 5, 10 and 20 magnification.
 At 20 magnification (which is the magnification used by histopathologists to perform Gleason grading), the pixel size is 0.55~{\textmu}m$^{2}$.